Needlesslord/PaintWars_by_BrainDeadStudios/Docs/GDD.md

 ### Endless Waves:
 Enemy waves will come constantly after a certain amount of time or specific actions are made by the player.
 The only way to stop them will be to destroy the enemy bases.

+## PLOT

+## CONTROLS

+## GAMEPLAY

+### Objective:
+The main goal of the game is to destroy all enemy bases while you defend your own base from oposing armies.
+The enemy will attack the player with waves of enemies, each of them beeing stronger than previously.

+### Player Win:
+The player will win if he is able to defend his base enough time for him to destroy all enemy bases.

+## Player Lose:
+The player will lose if his Main Building gets destroyed, this will happen if he is not able to defeat the enemy waves that attack his base.

+### Main Gameplay Characteristics

+**Enemy Waves:** The player will have to defend from several waves of enemies, with increasing difficulty as the game progresses.
+These waves will come at certain situations in the game such as the player destroying an enemy base, or after a certain amount of time.